John-Doggett/Monerod-Node-Setup-Scripts/README.md

 # Monerod-Node-Setup-Scripts
-Automatically create a Monerod node with HTTPS.
+Automatically create a Monerod node with HTTPS on Debian.
 This script configures a public monero node with HTTPS enabled.
 It uses Caddy to create a public information site on your node, as well as renewing LetsEncrypt certificates.

 Run ./setup_monerod.sh as root